Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-autoconfigure/README.md

 - [Storage][storage]
 - [Storage Queue][storage_queue]

+`AmqpTransportType` can be specified by configuring `spring.cloud.azure.servicebus.transportType`, the default value is `AMQP`.

 ## Examples

 The following section provides sample projects illustrating how to use the Azure Spring Cloud starters.